-330-5.3.1 Steel-Wheeled Rollers: Provide compaction equipment capable of meeting the density requirements described in these Specifications.
-In the event that density testing is not required, and the standard rolling pattern is used, provide a tandem steel-wheeled roller weighing 5 to 15 tons for breakdown rolling.
-For finish rolling, use a separate roller with a weight of 5 to 15 tons.
+330-5.3.1 Steel-Wheeled Rollers: Provide compaction equipment capable of meeting the density requirements described in the Specifications.
+When density testing is not required, and the standard rolling pattern is used, provide a tandem steel-wheeled roller weighing 5 to 15 tons for breakdown rolling.
+For finish rolling, use a separate roller weighing 5 to 15 tons.
 Variations from these requirements shall be approved by the Engineer.

 330-5.3.2 Traffic Rollers: Provide compaction equipment capable of meeting the density requirements described in the Specifications.
-In the event that density testing is not required, and the standard rolling pattern is used, provide a self-propelled, pneumatic-tired traffic roller equipped with at least seven smooth-tread, low pressure tires, equipped with pads or scrapers on each tire.
+When density testing is not required, and the standard rolling pattern is used, provide a self-propelled, pneumatic-tired traffic roller equipped with at least seven smooth-tread, low pressure tires, equipped with pads or scrapers on each tire.
 Maintain the tire pressure between 50 and 55 psi or as specified by the manufacturer.
 Use rollers with a minimum weight of 6 tons.
 Do not use wobble-wheeled rollers.
 Variations from these requirements shall be approved by the Engineer.